 The Mythical Golden Trout

-Logline: When a cash-strapped family camping in the Sierras discovers an exquisite nugget of gold, the local sheriff slashes the tires on their battered minivan, rounds up a posse of his clueless friends, and tries to steal it from them.
+Logline: When a cash-strapped family camping in the Sierras discovers a huge nugget of gold, the local police chief rounds up a posse of clueless misfits and sets out to steal it from them.

 Ray, his wife, and their two college-aged daughters take a camping trip to the mountains.
 The family has fallen on hard times, and they’re on the verge of losing their home.
-While fishing in an alpine lake, they discover a big nugget of gold.
+While fishing for trout in an alpine lake, they hook an amazing hunk of gold.

 Author’s Note: This is a coming of old age story.
-When people think about rites of passage, they often think about what young people go through, like going away to school, your first lover, getting married, and things like that.
+When we reflect on rites of passage, we tend to focus on the milestones of youth — like going away to school, falling in love for the first time, and getting married.
 But growing old is a rite of passage too.